suvash/one-time/README.md

 ### Secret Key Generation

 Secret key generation is the first step in being able to use TOTP/HOTP.
-A function is provided that generates random secret keys compatible with Google Authenticator and Authy.
+A function is provided by `one-time.core` namespace that generates random secret keys compatible with Google Authenticator, Authy and Lastpass Authenticator.

 ```clojure
 (require '[one-time.core :as ot])